 - Figure 2 – Ozone Exceedance Days

-In 2003, Santa Barbara County met the federal standards for all measured pollutants except for the 8-hour ozone standard.
-The 8-hour ozone standard was exceeded on 4 days during 2003.
+In 2004, Santa Barbara County met the federal standards for all measured pollutants except for the 8-hour ozone standard.
+The 8-hour ozone standard was exceeded on three days during 2004.
 (Read more about ozone).

-Santa Barbara County also met the California state standards for all pollutants except for ozone (O3) and particulate matter less than 10 microns (PM10).
-The California ozone standard of 0.09 parts per million (ppm) was exceeded on 7 days in 2003, while the state PM10 standard of 50 micrograms per cubic meter (µg/m3) was exceeded 3 times.
+Santa Barbara County also met the California state standards for all pollutants except for the one-hour ozone (O3) standard and the 24-hour particulate matter less than 10 microns (PM10) standard.
+The California ozone standard of 0.09 parts per million (ppm) was exceeded on two days in 2004, while the state PM10 standard of 50 micrograms per cubic meter (µg/m3) was exceeded one time.

 The Federal Clean Air Act (CAA) (Title 1, Section 109) requires the Environmental Protection Agency (EPA) to prescribe national primary ambient air quality standards (NAAQS) for certain air pollutants where public health criteria (protecting sensitive populations such as asthmatics) have been established.
 These pollutant levels were chosen to protect the health of the most susceptible individuals in a population, including children, the elderly and those with chronic respiratory ailments.
 A secondary standard is also prescribed to protect human welfare (visibility, crop damage, building damage).
 These pollutants are known as criteria pollutants.

 The EPA currently has NAAQS for seven criteria pollutants: ozone (O3), nitrogen dioxide (NO2), carbon monoxide (CO), sulfur dioxide (SO2), lead (Pb), particulate matter (PM10) and fine particulate matter (PM 2.5).